Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'Create a new publishing post', specifies the resource 'publishing post in Sprout Social', and adds key context 'to be published at a future time' and 'appear in Sprout's publishing calendar'.
-It effectively distinguishes from siblings like get_publishing_post (retrieve) and upload_media (upload).
+The description clearly states the action 'Create a new publishing post', the resource ('a publishing post in Sprout Social'), and key context ('to be published at a future time', 'appear in Sprout's publishing calendar').
+It effectively distinguishes from the sibling tool 'get_publishing_post', which retrieves existing posts.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.